zauguin/luametalatex/README.md

 ## Prerequisites
 You need an up-to-date TeX Live installation and the latest version of LuaMetaTeX.

 Additionally a special library version of LuaTeX's kpathsea Lua binding is needed which is provided as a binary for Linux x64.
 For other platforms you might have to compile it yourself.
 Drop me a line if you need any instructions.
+(The source can be found under https://github.com/zauguin/luametalatex-kpse)

 ## How to install (automatically)
 Obtain `luametatex` from ConTeXt, drop the binary into the same location where your `luatex` binary is installed and then run `install.sh`.